mebeim/bggp/go/README.md

 Note that these files all miss the final newline character.
 This is intended to save space!

+Since I know that Go can include C source code in its own source through comments (see [cgo][cgo] doc), I took the chance to make a very small Go programs that abuse this to call [`system(3)`][man3system] directly, without the need of any Go code or syntactic sugar.

 Important notes for some special cases:

 - **`cgo_system_curl_env_trick.go`**: